17 Aug 2023 / in UK Blog / by Antony Cousins

 For PR and communications professionals, this exponential growth in data means more content, a greater diversity of publishing platforms and more exposure to risk.
 Harmful content – anything online that causes distress or harm, be that through fake news, hate speech, racist or sexist language – can affect even the “safest” brand and create crises that turn away consumers and hit the bottom line.
 And the rise of generative AI will supercharge the amount of (potentially harmful) content being produced.

-No brand is immune to risk.
+No brand is immune.
 Many now find themselves swept up in social and cultural debate, falling into the crosshairs of mis- and disinformation, and at risk of being “cancelled” by either side of the political spectrum.

 One clear example of this is Bud Light’s marketing campaign featuring transgender influencer Dylan Mulvaney.
 The backlash from the U.S. right-wing was so extreme that sales of Bud Light declined rapidly, with Nielson IQ data showing a drop of 27.1% over a four-week period ending on 8 July, 2023 compared to the same period in 2022.
 It’s a significant fall that even failed to rebound around the time of the 4 July holidays.